-While some advice, like making time for each other and not going to bed angry, may have stood the test of time, other bits of wisdom have not.
-Take a look and have a laugh at the absurd expectations of women from the past and then leave these tips in the history books where they belong.
+While some advice like making time for each other and not going to bed angry may have stood the test of time, other bits of wisdom have not.
+Take a look and laugh at the absurd expectations of women from the past and then leave these tips in the history books where they belong.

 Don’t bother him with your problems

 .“Don’t bother your husband with petty troubles and complaints when he comes home from work.” –Sex Today in Wedded Life, by Edward Podolsky, 1943.

 “I certainly believe that the happiness of homes is destroyed more frequently by the habit of nagging than by any other one.
 A man may stand that sort of thing (nagging) for a long time, but the chances are against his standing it permanently.
 If he needs peace to make life bearable, he will have to look for it elsewhere than in his own house.
 And it is quite likely that he will look.”

 At this point, dear reader, let me concede one shocking truth.
 Some young women anticipate the wedding night ordeal with curiosity and pleasure!

 Sex Satisfaction and Happy Marriage, Reverend Alfred Henry Tyrer, 1951.

 A selfish and sensual husband can easily take advantage of such a bride.
 We should never forget one cardinal rule of marriage: GIVE LITTLE, GIVE SELDOM, AND ABOVE ALL, GIVE GRUDGINGLY.